A healthful diet means eating nutrient dense foods, in the right quantities, from all the major food groups.

 Swapping cakes and cookies for fruit, and halving or cutting out the sugar added to coffee and tea, can reduce daily sugar intake.
 Condiments, such as ketchup, may also add more calories than a person realizes.

 Replacing sweetened sodas with sparkling water and drinking alcohol in moderation can further reduce excess calories.
-The CDC recommend limiting alcohol intake to one drink per day for females and two drinks per day for males.
+The CDC recommend limiting alcohol intake to

 Tip 4: Replace animal fats in the diet

 Animal produce is often high in saturated fats and includes red meat, butter, cheese, and cream.
 Saturated fats are difficult for the body to break down, so levels of harmful cholesterol can rise, increasing the risk of heart disease.